The Education of Little Tree: Synopsis

 The state eventually forces Little Tree into a residential school, where he stays for a few months.
 At the school, Little Tree suffers from the prejudice and ignorance of the school's caretakers toward Indians and the natural world.
 Little Tree is rescued when his grandparents' Native American friend Willow John notices his unhappiness and demands Little Tree be withdrawn from the school.

 At the end, the book's pace speeds up dramatically and its detail decreases.
-A year or so later, Willow John takes sick, sings the passing song, and then dies.
+A year or so later, Willow John gets sick, sings the passing song, and then dies.
 Two years after that, Granpa dies from complications of a fall, telling the boy "It was good, Little Tree.
 Next time, it will be better.
-I'll be seein' ye.", before slipping away.
+I'll be seein' ye."

 Early the following spring after performing her Death Chant, Granma dies a peaceful death in her rocking chair on the front porch while Little Tree is away.
 The note pinned to her blouse reads: "Little Tree, I must go.
 Like you feel the trees, feel for us when you are listening.
 We will wait for you.
 Next time will be better.
 All is well.
 Granma."
 Little Tree heads west with the two remaining hounds and works briefly on various farms in exchange for food and shelter.

-The book ends just before the Great Depression after first one and then the other of Little Tree's last companions, two of Granpa's finest hounds, die, signaling his coming of age (Little Red falls through creek ice and Blue Boy dies a while later of old age), after which he moves on with his life, always remembering “The Way” which his grandparents instilled into his soul.
+The book ends just before the Great Depression, after both of Little Tree's last companions, two of Granpa's finest hounds, die, signaling his coming of age (Little Red falls through creek ice and Blue Boy dies a while later of old age), after which he moves on with his life, always remembering "The Way" which his grandparents instilled into his soul.